MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagotheraddresscity-canonical-property.md

 api_type:
 - COM
 ms.assetid: 480ec0dc-6c04-4284-99da-aa4b26f5d7d0
-description: "Contains the name of the mail user's other locality, such as the town or city."
+description: "Contains the name of the mail user's other locality, such as the town or city.
+These properties are defined by the user or the user's organization."
 ---

 # PidTagOtherAddressCity Canonical Property